fmarilao/searchmovies/README.md

-# Search Movies App using React
+# Search Movies App

+React App using class components
+Fetching Data from an API (OMDb)